opencast/opencast-editor/README.md

 -------------
 - Run `build-release.sh` in the root folder
 - Remove the editor-settings.toml in the created .tar archive
-- Upload the archive as a new release to Github
+- Upload the archive as a new release to GitHub
   - Release tag is the current date (year-month-day)
   - Check the commit history for notable changes and list them as a release comment
 - Create an pull request against Opencast